dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 An African prince is buried in the churchyard - the then vicar was as offered a post in Lesotho, which he turned down but maintained contact with the country.
 The prince came to England to train as a priest and visited Welshampton when the new church was consecrated in 1863, but during the visit he caught a fever and died and so was buried at the church.
 ![](../1shropshire/assets/images/churches/2019-07-21_13_20_12_DSC_4685.jpg)

-# Name: St Peter & St Paul, Wem
+# Name: St Peter and St Paul, Wem
 - Diocese: Lichfield
 - Date: 14th Century AD